Squash Chilli Chard Feta Pasties – A Vegetarian Take on a Cornish Pasty

 So to the pasty.
 A traditional Cornish pasty is a pastry case filled with a cheap cut of beef steak, onion, floury potatoes and swede, usually referred to as turnip in these ‘ere parts.
 Traditionally, it had a ridged seal running along the top; this acted as a disposable handle for the miners so they could eat the pasty without contaminating it with the toxic metals on their hands.
 Being a vegetarian, making such a pasty was out for me, though CT and my mother would have been delighted.

 Squash Chilli Chard Feta Pasties

-As it’s pumpkin season, I decided I’d make one with squash, chilli, chard and feta – proper job!
+As it’s pumpkin season, I reckoned I’d make some vegetarian squash chilli chard feta pasties – proper job!
 What a good idea that was.
-As I’d already gone completely off piste with the challenge, I also decided to make my ab fab flaky pastry once again – it’s just too good not to use.
+I’d already gone completely off piste with the challenge, so I thought I’d make my ab fab flaky pastry once again.
+It’s just too good not to use.
 My one concession to the Cornish nature of the pasty was to make the pastry ridge across the top rather than along the side.
 This is much trickier to get right; I approached the business of filling with due care and attention and luckily pulled it off.
 Nevertheless, I insisted CT wash his hands before eating one.
 ‘Tis a pasty, but not as we know um, Jago”.

 - 2 tbsp olive oil

 - 1 medium sized butternut squash about 500g flesh - cut into small cubes